How Much Does It Cost to Bring a Dog to Australia?

 Schnitzel’s plane at the gate at LA Airport

-As of 2022, the fees to transport pets have significantly increased, although hopefully as international travel returns to normal, they settle down to close to their previous rates.
-In particular, Qantas states on their website for now that they are not accepting direct bookings, so even this flight would cost more through a pet transport company.
+As of 2025, the fees to transport pets have significantly increased.
+Initially, it was hoped this was only temporarily due to the Covid disruptions, but the fees did not go back down.
+In particular, Qantas states on their website that they no longer accept direct bookings, so even this flight would cost more through a pet transport company.

 Additionally, if you have a larger dog, expect for the flight cost to be significantly higher.